24 Ways to Chop Your Grocery Bill

 Avoid convenience or specialty stores

 Online grocery shopping is the latest and greatest for many (me!).
 It keeps me out of the supermarket where, even with a list, I’m an impulsive disaster just waiting to happen.
-I shop at KingSoopers (part of the Kroger Family of stores) and pay a flat fee of $4.95 per order for its Pick Up service, or now free for orders of $35 or more.
-(Read more about that here.)
-Walmart offers its groceries online program with free same-day pickup is now available at hundreds of Walmart stores nationwide (store locator).
-Walmart does not charge a pickup fee but has a minimum order requirement of $30.
+I shop at KingSoopers (part of the Kroger Family of stores) and pay a flat fee of $4.95 per order for its Pick Up service, or free for orders of $35 or more.
+Walmart offers its groceries online program with free same-day pickup available at hundreds of Walmart stores nationwide (store locator).
+Walmart does not charge a pickup fee but has a minimum order requirement of $35.